 If you’ve tried my Easy Breakfast Enchiladas Recipe or any other recipe on GirlCarnivore.com please don’t forget to rate the recipe and let me know where you found it in the comments below.
 I get inspired by your feedback and comments!
 You can also FOLLOW ME on Instagram @girlcarnivore as well as on Twitter and Facebook.

-- 1 tbsp bacon drippings or other cooking fat
+- 1 tbsp bacon drippings or any other preferred cooking fat

 - 1/2 onion chopped